GAM-team/GAM/wiki/Shared-Drives.md

         downloadrestrictedforwriters|downloadrestrictions.restrictedforwriters|
         drivemembersonly|teammembersonly|
         sharingfoldersrequiresorganizerpermission

-Each pair of restrictions below are equivalent:

-allowcontentmanagerstosharefolders true
-sharingfoldersrequiresorganizerpermission false

-allowcontentmanagerstosharefolders false
-sharingfoldersrequiresorganizerpermission true
 ```
 ## Introduction
 A domain administrator with the Drive and Docs administrator privilege can search for Shared Drives or update permissions for Shared Drives